byterubpay/byterub-site/_posts/2016-07-31-logs-for-the-Kovri-dev-meeting-held-on-2016-07-31.md

 **\<anonimal>** Hi.
 **\<i2p-relay> {-needmoney90}** * walks into the room and sits in the nearest available seat
 **\<i2p-relay> {-needmoney90}** Just watching for today
 **\<anonimal>** Is anyone freenode side?
-This meeting is not being relayed to #monero-dev.
+This meeting is not being relayed to #byterub-dev.
 I'll hop onto slack to see if the relay is working.
 **\<i2p-relay> {-_Slack} \<needmoney90>** It appears so
 **\<i2p-relay> {-_Slack} \<needmoney90>** I2P, Slack, and IRC are all relaying
 **\<anonimal>** K, thanks.